uditiiita/beautiful-jekyll/_posts/2020-07-30-amazon-interview-experience.md

 It was more like solving a real world vague scenario.

 ## Round 4:
 Design a system for messaging service like WhatsApp.
+You can learn how to solve this problem here: https://youtu.be/0QfGpx7jDYw